-The transition from being unmarked, to marked is one that takes place relatively rapidly.
-Some wearers may have obtained their moko over a period of hours, while others may have received the work progressively over a period of weeks or months.
-In contrast, though, becoming culturally and linguistically competent is an age and experience-related process.
+The transition from being unmarked, to marked is one that that takes place relatively rapidly.
+Some wearers may have obtained their moko over a period of hours while others may have received the work progressively over a period of weeks or months.
+In contrast though, becoming culturally and linguistically competent is an age and experience related process.
 For young men like Rewha, Putaringa and Tiwhana, the expectations that their cultural communities hold of them are significant, at times burdensome, and often unrealistic.
 Yet these are the abilities by which their merit, their standing, their worthiness to have moko, is judged.
-Indeed, most Maori elders are doing well to know just 20 waiata, let alone 500!
+Indeed, most Maori elders are doing well to know just twenty waiata, let alone 500!

-Having felt the weight of expectation, most wearers believe that it is important to have a degree of cultural competency and to demonstrate a commitment towards this end.
-For the wearer, this commitment serves to counter, or at least hold off, concerns or challenges about merit that viewers may express.
-Rewha, in a warning to other wearers, succinctly summarizes this when he says: 'You best be on to it!'.
+Having felt the weight of expectation, most wearers believe that it is important to have a degree of cultural competency and be demonstrating a commitment towards this end.
+For the wearer, this commitment serves to counter, or at least hold off concerns or challenges about merit that viewers may express.
+Rewha, in a warning to other wearers, succinctly summarises this when he says, "You best be on to it!"

-In contemporary Aotearoa-New Zealand,
+In contemporary Aotearoa/New Zealand, Maori continue to encounter unfavourable opinions and hostile attitudes based on preformed and unsubstantiated judgements25.
+As detailed in the opening sections of this paper, prejudice towards Maori and the tattooed face is not a new phenomenon and it continues today.

-Maori continue to encounter unfavourable opinions and hostile attitudes based on preformed and unsubstantiated judgements.18 Prejudice towards Maori and the tattooed face is not a new phenomenon and it continues today.
 Rewha's encounter with a clothing retailer quick to assume his economic status was revealing.
 He observed:

 I think they must think I'm unemployed or something.
-They'll always suggest cheaper things for you ...
-Appearance is everything [Rewha].
+They'll always suggest cheaper things for you...Appearance is everything [Rewha].